-This setting is intended for original equipment manufacturers (OEMs) to customize their systems, but there’s nothing stopping you from using it yourself.
-All you have to do is change a single registry value and put an image file in the correct location.
+For Windows 7, the ability to set a custom logon background is intended for original equipment manufacturers (OEMs) to customize their systems, but there’s nothing stopping you from using this feature yourself.
+All you have to do is change a single Registry value and then put an image file in the correct location.

 This feature is disabled by default, so you’ll have to enable it from the Registry Editor.
-You can also use the Group Policy Editor if you have a Professional version of Windows – scroll down a bit for the Group Policy Editor method.
+You can also use the Group Policy Editor if you have a Professional version of Windows—we’ll cover that a bit later in this section.

-Launch the Registry Editor by typing regedit into the search box in the Start menu and pressing Enter.
+Launch Registry Editor by hitting Start, typing “regedit,” and then pressing Enter.

 In the Registry Editor, navigate to the following key:

-Note that selecting a new theme in the Appearance and Personalization window will “unset” this registry value.
-Selecting a theme will change the value of the key to the value stored in the theme’s .ini file, which is probably 0 – if you change your theme, you’ll have to perform this registry tweak again.
+Note: If you at any point select a new theme in the Appearance and Personalization window, this will reset this registry value.
+Selecting a theme will change the value of the key to the value stored in the theme’s .ini file—which is probably 0.
+If you change your theme, you’ll have to perform this Registry tweak again.

 Computer Configuration\Administrative Templates\System\Logon

-Your image file must be less than 256 KB in size.
-It’s also a good idea to use an image file that matches the resolution of your monitor, so it won’t look stretched.
+- Try to find an image that matches the resolution of your monitor so it doesn’t look stretched.

 Windows looks for the custom logon screen background image in the following directory:

-The change will take effect immediately—no system reboot required.
-The first time you log out or lock your screen (try the WinKey-L keyboard shortcut), you’ll see your new background.
+The change should take effect immediately—no need to restart your PC.
+The first time you log out or lock your screen, you’ll see your new background.

 You don’t have to do this by hand.
 There are a variety of third-party tools that automate this process for you, like Windows Logon Background Changer, which we’ve covered in the past.
 Windows Logon Background Changer and other utilities just change this registry value and put the image file in the correct location for you.